kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 -->

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: `JobManagedByLabel`
+  - Feature gate name: `JobManagedBy`
   - Components depending on the feature gate: `kube-apiserver`, `kube-controller-manager`
 - [ ] Other
   - Describe the mechanism: